Sparky the Sun Devil: Redesign

-Pitchfork and Traditions
+"Pitchfork" and traditions

 The hand gesture "The Pitchfork", which is widely used by those associated with Arizona State, is an extension of the trident that Sparky carries during football games.
 On football game days, Sparky will do push-ups after every ASU score to match the total of points they have in the game.
 When ASU travels on the road for football, Sparky will do push-ups on his pitchfork supported by the ASU Spirit Squad.

 Controversy

 In September 2015, the Arizona State Sun Devils football team played a game against the University of New Mexico.
 At halftime, there was a ceremony that included many city officials for a ceremony to go along with the City of Tempe Night at the stadium.
-As the city officials were lined up on the sideline of the field, Sparky Sun Devil leaped on councilman David Schapira's back.
+As the city officials were lined up on the sideline of the field, Sparky leaped on councilman David Schapira's back.
 What Sparky did not know was that Schapira was still recovering from a back operation from July.
 Schapira filed a claim against the university over the injuries he suffered during the halftime ceremony.
 Schapira filed a claim for $120,000: $96,146 in damages for himself and $27,000 to reimburse Tempe.
 In May 2016, the two parties settled for $76,234.